astronomer/astro-provider-ray/docs/getting_started/local_development_setup.rst

 - Ray dashboard url: Kind Ray cluster dashboard url
 - Kube config path: Provide the path to your Kubernetes config file and ensure it is accessible from the Airflow containers.
+- Disable SSL: Tick the disable SSL boolean if needed

 .. image::  ../_static/basic_local_kubernetes_conn.png